HenryDayHall/CORSIKA8/CONTRIBUTING.md

   - Any static variable has a "g" prefix.
 A static member variable starts with "fg"
   - Class member functions start with capital letters
   - Any class getter begins with "Get", and setter with "Set".
 Logical getters start with "Is" or "Has".
-  - enums should be "enum class", and start with a capital "E", enum entries start with "e"
+  - enums should be "enum class" and start with a capital "E"
   - Function parameter names start with "v"

   - We use namespaces to avoid clashes and to structure code